 - Held a networking and educational event for employers and skilled immigrants

-- Explored creation of workshops for entrepreneurial immigrantsf
+- Explored creation of workshops for entrepreneurial immigrants

-- Encouraged facilitation of partnerships between local professional associations and networks
+- Encouraged facilitation of partnerships between local with local professional associations and networks

-- Fostered relationships between chambers of commerce and professional immigrant networks
+- Fostered relationships between Chambers of Commerce, local Business Improvement Associations (BIAs) and professional immigrant networks

 - Developed and shared an info sheet on Immigrants and the North Shore Labour Market